enthooz/vim-razor/README.md

-# Syntax highlight for Razor files in Vim
+# Syntax highlighting for Razor files in Vim

 ## Overview